 To use Twitter, we should have a valid account previously created, in my case, I will use my account @DataVizWarrior

 3. Click on ” Twitter“.

-4. Fill the screen below with your own account information.
+4. Fill in the screen below with your own account information.

-6. Once you have entered the authentication data, click in “Authorize App”
+6. Once you have entered the authentication data, click on “Authorize App”

-8. Remember that all results are real time.
+8. Remember that all results are in real-time.